-Are you thinking about sharing your Google Analytics reports with any third-party?
-If you are in the blogging and WordPress field for a while, probably you know about Google Analytics.
+Are you thinking about sharing your Google Analytics reports with any third party?
+If you are in the blogging and WordPress field for a while, you probably know about Google Analytics.
 It is a free service offered by Google for helping webmasters and app developers to see how their product performs in search engines.

 In most cases, bloggers are offering sponsored posts as a part of their monetization methods.
-So, if you are a blogger and receiving a ton of traffic on your blog, you might want to show your client how much page views, users you got.
+So, if you are a blogger and receiving a ton of traffic on your blog, you might want to show your client how many page views, users you got.

 While we talk about Google Analytics integration with WordPress, we will always recommend the freemium plugin called MonsterInsights.
 And we will be using it for this purpose.

 MonsterInsights is a freemium WordPress plugin for integrating Google Analytics with the CMS.
 The plugin is created by Awesome Motive, the same company that created OptinMonster, SeedProd, WPForms, etc.

 Related Read: How to Generate Site Speed Reports Using MonsterInsights

 For using the basic features like the Google Analytics dashboard, the free version plugin is good enough.
 The free version plugin is called MonsterInsights Lite, and it is available on the WordPress plugins repository.